jacobenglert/togo/README.md

 </div>

-In the average monthly maximum temperatures, the increasing trend of 0.019 $^\circ$C per year is not quite as alarming as the trend in the minima, but worrisome nonetheless.
+In the average monthly maximum temperatures, the increasing trend of 0.019 degrees Celsius per year is not quite as alarming as the trend in the minima, but worrisome nonetheless.
 Once again, there is heterogeneity across cities, but the global trend persist throughout most and the singular spectrum analysis appears to have adequately captured seasonal trends.

 ## 3D Visualization of the impact of Geography